 On June 14, 2018, we announced that we entered into a new contract under an IGSA between the Tallahatchie County Correctional Authority, Tutwiler, Mississippi and the USMS at our Tallahatchie County Correctional Facility.
 The new contract, which also authorizes ICE to utilize the facility, commenced on June 14, 2018, and has an initial term expiring June 30, 2020, with unlimited two-year extension options thereafter upon mutual agreement.
 On September 19, 2018, we announced that we entered into a new contract with the Vermont Department of Corrections to care for up to 350 of the State's inmates at our Tallahatchie facility.
 The new contract commenced on October 1, 2018, and has an initial term of two years, with one additional two-year extension option thereafter upon mutual agreement.
 We began receiving inmates from Vermont at our Tallahatchie facility during the fourth quarter of 2018.
-On June 30, 2019, we cared for approximately 550 offenders from the USMS, 1,300 detainees from ICE, 275 inmates from Vermont, and approximately 125 offenders under additional new contracts from the states of South Carolina and Wyoming at our Tallahatchie facility.
+As of September 30, 2019, we cared for approximately 475 offenders from the USMS, 1,050 detainees from ICE, 275 inmates from Vermont, and approximately 150 offenders under additional new contracts from the states of South Carolina and Wyoming at our Tallahatchie facility.

 On July 24, 2018, we announced that the city of Eloy agreed to modify an existing IGSA with ICE to add the La Palma facility as a place of performance.
 The new contract commenced on July 24, 2018, and has an indefinite term, subject to termination by either party with 90 days' written notice.
-Capacity at the facility has initially been made available to ICE under the new agreement as California inmate populations declined at the facility.
-On June 30, 2019, we cared for approximately 2,750 detainees from ICE at our La Palma facility.
+As of September 30, 2019, we cared for approximately 2,075 detainees from ICE at our La Palma facility.

-As previously discussed herein, on May 1, 2019, the BOP announced that it elected not to renew the contract at our 2,232-bed Adams County Correctional Center in Adams County, Mississippi.
+As previously discussed herein, on May 1, 2019, the BOP announced that it elected not to renew the contract at our Adams County Correctional Center in Adams County, Mississippi.
 On June 28, 2019, the BOP executed an amendment to the existing contract to allow ICE to use up to 660 beds to care for adult male detainees.
-We are negotiating a new IGSA to continue to allow ICE to utilize the remaining available beds at the Adams facility, although we can provide no assurance that we will ultimately reach a new agreement to provide ICE with capacity at the Adams facility.
 On July 18, 2019, the BOP contract, which was originally scheduled to expire on July 30, 2019, was extended to August 30, 2019.
-As of July 31, 2019, we cared for approximately 350 detainees from ICE and 500 BOP inmates at the Adams facility.
+On September 3, 2019, we announced that we had entered into a new contract under an IGSA between Adams County, Mississippi and ICE for up to 2,348 adult detainees at the Adams facility.
+The new management agreement commenced on August 31, 2019, and has an initial term of 60 months, with unlimited extension options thereafter upon mutual agreement.
+Either party may terminate the contract with 120 days' written notice.
+ICE began utilizing the additional capacity at the Adams facility under the new contract and, as of September 30, 2019, we cared for approximately 1,100 detainees from ICE at the Adams facility.